Joe Holt Joins New ‘The Walking Dead’ Spinoff Series

-As news starts to filter in regarding the new Walking Dead spinoff series, fans are eager to know more about the latest AMC series.
+As news starts to filter in regarding the new Walking Dead spinoff series, fans are eager to know more about the latest AMC show.
 Now, a new casting announcement has been made that sees Joe Holt joining the line-up.

 According to Deadline, Joe Holt will have a recurring role in the third series by AMC that is set in the Walking Dead universe.
 Holt will play a character called Leo Bennett, who is described as a “solid family man and respected professor with a generous heart and unwavering optimism for the future.”